tlengz/anomaly-detection-chiller-operation/README.md

 ## Author

 This dataset was compiled and anonymized by Teo Leng.
 It is based on data collected during my internship, with all proprietary and sensitive information removed to ensure confidentiality.

+## Contact

+For any questions or further information, please contact me at [teolenggg@gmail.com].